Course Style Guide

 The old Microsoft Office method was simple: Click on File then on the dropdown list click on Properties, and you get a pop-up form that allowed you to enter properties.

-The new method is easier: If your name as author is correct, just click on File then enter the other major file property fields: Title and Comments (for the copyright date).
+File then enter the other major file property fields: Title and Comments (for the copyright date).

 OR